Emmanuelle Guyon, the mirror of your emotions

 Personalized

-The tree of Jesse, family memory bracelet in silver, amethyst, opal and peridot
+The tree of Jesse, family keepsake bracelet in silver, amethyst, opal, and peridot

 Personalized